camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 In an **active-active** setup, multiple application instances run simultaneously in different regions, actively handling user requests.
 This allows for better load balancing and fault tolerance, as traffic can spread across regions.
 If one region fails, the workload can shift to another without causing disruptions.

 In contrast, an **active-passive** setup designates one region as the main or active region where all user requests are processed.
-The other region remains on standby until needed, only becoming active if the primary region fails.
+The other region remains on standby until needed, only becoming active if the previously active region fails.
 This setup is easier to manage but may result in higher delays during failover events.

 ### User traffic